sjsu-library/unionist/_items/unionist--text-0098.md

 articleType:
 volume: '1'
 issue: '6'
-transcription: |
-  The Advertiser man doubts the correctness of our statement in reference to the school for colored females in New Haven.
+transcription: 'The Advertiser man doubts the correctness of our statement in reference to the school for colored females in New Haven.
 If he were only as anxious to keep his own columns free from misstatements, as he is to find errors in ours, we should less frequently be under the unpleasant necessity of pointing out his departures from truth.
-As to the school in New-Haven, we have only to say that our information was derived from Mr. Tappan, and that Mr. Francis Robinson of Yale College, (now in this town on a visit to his parents) confirms the statement.
+As to the school in New-Haven, we have only to say that our information was derived from Mr. Tappan, and that Mr. Francis Robinson of Yale College, (now in this town on a visit to his parents) confirms the statement. '
 scholarlyNotes: I wish I knew what the statement was, or who Mr. Francis Robinson was
 commentary: Information concerning Francis Robinson would be a good addition to this page!
 relatedPeople: Arthur Tappan; Francis Robinson; James Holbrook (inferred)
 featured: 'Yes'
 repeated:
 relatedImage: unionist--image-0169